Rasanga/FlashAlertBundle/README.md

-AlertNotificationsBundle
+FlashAlertBundle
 ========================
-AlertNotificationBundle is an open source Bundle which simplifies displaying alert notifications (flash messages) such as success, error, info and warning
+FlashAlertBundle is an open source Bundle which simplifies displaying flash alerts (notifications) such as success, error, info and warning

 [![Build Status](https://scrutinizer-ci.com/g/rasanga/AlertNotificationBundle/badges/build.png?b=master)](https://scrutinizer-ci.com/g/rasanga/AlertNotificationBundle/build-status/master)

 Installation
 ============
-### Step 1: Download the AlertNotificationBundle
+### Step 1: Download the FlashAlertBundle
 ***Using Composer***
 Add the following to the "require" section of your `composer.json` file: